 - Black mohair reverse-pleated formal trousers with satin side stripes, plain waistband, side pockets, and plain-hemmed bottoms

 - White formal dress shirt with point collar, narrow pleated bib (with four gold studs), and double/French cuffs

 - White triple-striped suspenders with black leather accents

 - Beige cashmere scarf

-- Rolex DateJust in stainless 36mm case with two-tone yellow gold and stainless “Jubilee” bracelet
+- Rolex DateJust 16013 in stainless steel and 18-karat yellow gold (with 36mm case) on two-tone “Jubilee” bracelet

 Do Yourself a Favor and…